Black screen for projector

 To enjoy the full benefits of a projector you need a good screen for the projector picture to show on.
 Many different setups for the screen is possible, from just having a smooth painted wall in a light color to walls painted with specially made paint for projector screening.

-This may be a convenient choice for those who do not want to spend too much on a projector screen.
+This may be a convenient choice for those who do not want to spent too much on a projector screen.
 But a painted wall is not as good as a dedicated projector screen made with special material to give the highest quality projector picture.
 The best place to have a look at the various options available for projector screens is the Amazon.com web page on projector screens.

 Projector Screen basics